dotnet/docs/docs/core/compatibility/sdk/7.0/automatic-rid-publish-only.md

 However, all of these properties except for `SelfContained` are only used for publishing.
 Yet the implicit `<RuntimeIdentifier>` was added for any [`dotnet` operation](../../../tools/dotnet.md) if these properties were in the project file or specified as part of the `dotnet` command.

-Now, the automatic RID for these properties is only added during publish.
+Now, the automatic RID for these properties, excluding `SelfContained`, is only added during publish.
 In addition, the automatic RID is only added when using the `dotnet publish` CLI command.
 It's not added when you publish from Visual Studio or `msbuild`, as those are separate mechanisms, and Visual Studio should provide its own RID.

 ## Version introduced